kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 12) LIFETIME EXTENSION
 --------------------------------------------------------------------------------

-When a wire binds to a temporary object inside a ground bubble:
+When a wire binds to a temporary green object with momentaneous red hand inside a ground bubble:

 - the wire persists
 - the hand holding it persists